The Tercentenary Incident: Plot summary

 This story begins on 4 July 2076.
 The United States itself is no longer a sovereign country, but part of a Global Federation.
 The beginning of the story details the Tercentenary speech by the 57th president, Hugo Allen Winkler, who is described by Secret Service agent Lawrence Edwards as a "vote-grabber, a promiser" who has failed to get anything done during his first term in office.
 While moving through a crowd near the Washington Monument, the President suddenly disappears in a "glitter of dust".
 He reappears very shortly afterwards on a guarded stage and gives a stirring speech which is quite different from the kind he usually makes.
 Edwards is reminded of rumors of a robot double of the President existing as a security measure, and concludes that the double was assassinated.

-Two years after that occurrence, the now retired Edwards contacts the Presidents personal secretary, a man named Janek, convinced that it was not the robot double who had died at the Tercentenary, but the President himself, with the robot having then taken office.
+Two years after that occurrence, the now retired Edwards contacts the President’s personal secretary, a man named Janek, convinced that it was not the robot double who had died at the Tercentenary, but the President himself, with the robot having then taken office.
 Edwards points to rumors of an experimental weapon, a disintegrator, and suggests this is the weapon used to assassinate Winkler, as not only does its effect mirror that seen at the Tercentenary, but also made examination of the corpse impossible.
-He goes on to argue that the robot duplicate, posing as the President, retrieved the disintegrator and arranged the assassination.
+He argues that the robot duplicate, posing as the President, retrieved the disintegrator and arranged the assassination.
 Following the incident, the President has become much more effective, but as Edwards points out, he has also become more reclusive, even towards his own children.
-The robot, Edward claims, must have concluded that Winkler was too ineffectual to serve as President, and the death of one man was acceptable to save three billion, and this is what allowed it to circumvent the First Law of Robotics.
+The robot, Edward claims, must have concluded that Winkler was too ineffectual to serve as President.
+The death of one man was acceptable to save three billion, and this is what allowed it to circumvent the First Law of Robotics.

-Edwards implores Janek, as the Presidents closest confidante, to confirm his suspicions and convince the robot to resign, worrying about the precedent set by having a robot ruler.
+Edwards implores Janek, as the President’s closest confidante, to confirm his suspicions and convince the robot to resign, worrying about the precedent set by having a robot ruler.

 Following the meeting, Janek decides to have Edwards eliminated to keep him from going public with his findings, and the story ends with the revelation that Janek was the man behind the assassination of the President.